Adityavyawahare/AllSafe/README.md

 print(hashlib.sha256(password.encode()).digest().hex()[:32])
 ```
 Copy the output hash and paste it in the SECRET/secret.py file
-Now compile the main.py file and give your main password to the program
+.
+Then compile the main.py file and give your main password to the program

 ------------------------------------------------------------------------